shaneheres/Vote/README.md

 ## How to install.
 * You will need an icon font like [Font Awesome](http://fortawesome.github.io/Font-Awesome/) or [Glypicons](http://glyphicons.bootstrapcheatsheets.com/)
-* Add Vote folder to your mediawiki/extensions/ folder.
+* Add Votero folder to your mediawiki/extensions/ folder.
 * Add table 'votero' to mysql database:
 ```sql
 CREATE TABLE `votero` (